juanscr24/Data_management_server/README.md

 `npm run dev`

 This will start the development server and provide a URL.

+### 4. Run the database with Json-server
+Too run it, use the following command:

+`npx json-server src/data/db.json`

 ### 4. Open the project in your browser
 Once Vite is running, open your browser and go to the provided URL, for example: http://localhost:5173/